 Hernandez was editor of the center’s first-ever book, Allies: 27 Bold Ideas to Reimagine the US-Colombia Relationship, featuring essays by US and Colombian thought leaders including former US President Bill Clinton, General David Petraeus, and Howard Buffett.
 She also managed the Atlantic Council’s US-Colombia Task Force, a bilateral, bipartisan, and bicameral group of experts co-chaired by US Senator Roy Blunt (R-MO) and US Senator Ben Cardin (D-MD).

 Hernandez has authored, co-authored, and edited numerous publications, including three reports on US-Colombia relations, a deep-dive on Colombia’s energy sector, and an economic impact analysis estimating the economic benefits for both Mexico and the United States of creating a more efficient US-Mexico border.
 Her research and projects have been funded by the US Department of State.

 Hernandez provides English- and Spanish-language commentary on US-Colombia relations and the US-Mexico border to major media outlets including Foreign Policy, AP News, Voice of America, El Tiempo, and La FM.
 She regularly leads and participates in high-level events with policymakers, business leaders, and civil-society members in Colombia, Mexico, and the United States.

-Prior to joining the Atlantic Council, Camila was a Helms Fellow at the World Resources Institute, where she used STATA to study trends in the ownership of forest concessions in the Congo Basin.
-She also worked as Business Analyst at Tuatara Group LLC, an engineering, financing, trade promotion, and project development advisory firm.
+Prior to joining the Atlantic Council, Hernandez was a Helms fellow at the World Resources Institute, where she studied trends in the ownership of forest concessions in the Congo Basin.
+She held positions at Human Rights Watch and Tuatara Group LLC—a financing, trade promotion, and project development advisory firm.

-Camila has a B.A. in Economics and a B.A. in Government form Georgetown University.
-Originally from Colombia, she is a native Spanish- and English-speaker, and fluent in French.
+Hernandez has a BA in economics and a BA in government form Georgetown University.
+Originally from Cali, Colombia, she is a native Spanish and English speaker, and she is also fluent in French.